EXPRESSCLUSTER/VMware/iSCSI-cluster.md

 ### Installing and configuring OS on both EC VMs

-Boot both EC VMs, then install CentOS.
+Open vSphere Host Client > Boot both EC VMs > Open the consoles of EC VMs > Install CentOS.
 During the installation, what to be specified are follows.
 Other things will be configured after the installation.

 - "Installation Destination" > "16 GiB sda"
 - "Software Selsection" > "Minimal Install"
 - Root Password

-After the reboot at the end of the installation, open vSphere Host Client, login to EC VMs, then issue the below commands to set hostname and IP address.
+After the completion of reboot at the end of the CentOS installation, Login to EC VMs, then issue the below commands to set hostname and IP address.

 - On ec1